Michaeloktavian/Michaeloktavian/README.md

 - Instagram : [@michael.0ktavianus](https://www.instagram.com/michael.0ktavianus)

 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love exploring new tech trends and play badminton when i got free time
+- ⚡ Fun fact: I love exploring new tech trends and stocks market enthusiast

 Feel free to check out my repositories and get in touch if you have any questions or collaboration ideas!